ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 ## user-context

 The optional `--user-context` option enables you to run the export command as a specified User.
-The command only exports Repository data that the selected User has access to.
+The command only exports repository data that the selected User has access to.
 By default the admin account is used, unless specifically overridden by this option or in bundle configuration (`ibexa_migrations.default_user_login`).